 I hope these tips help you to navigate the holiday season with a little more ease.
 Taking care of YOURSELF really is the best gift you can give yourself, so make sure to put yourself at the top of your list this year!

 If you’re looking for even more self-care tips for the holiday season and beyond, be sure to check out the Self-Care section on my Wellness Blog.
-If you’re ready to do some in-depth work around taking better care of yourself and are looking for a little guidance, consider gifting yourself my Stop Sabotaging Your Self-Care self-paced online course!
+If you’re ready to do some in-depth work around taking better care of yourself and are looking for a little guidance, consider gifting yourself my Stop Sabotaging Your Self-Care self-paced online course, only $19 for a limited time!